SiavashNamiranian/Challenge3_passwordgenerator/README.md

 ## Usage

-This code is intended to provide employees with a convenient and secure way of accessing a password,
+This code is intended to provide employees with a convenient and secure way of accessing a password, this can be done by selecting password length between 8 and 128, and answering to prompts which determines whether they want special characters, number, letters (including upper case)

 ## Credits